 SOCIAL SECURITY, HEALTH, REHABILITATION, AND RECREATION

-The Bill states that the appropriate government should ensure adequate standard of living for transgender persons.
+The Bill states that the appropriate government should ensure an adequate standard of living for transgender persons.
 This is to be done by providing safe community centres, access to clean water and sanitation, HIV sero-surveillance centres, free SRS, comprehensive insurance scheme, pension facility etc.

-The Bill also provides that the government must formulate measures to protect right of transgender persons to take part in cultural and recreational activities.
+The Bill also provides that the government must formulate measures to protect the right of transgender persons to take part in cultural and recreational activities.

 In addition, the Bill provides for the establishment of a National Commission and a State Commission for Transgender Persons.
-The National Commissions has been tasked with (a) identifying laws, policies, programmes which are inconsistent with the statute; (b) coordinating activities of various departments on transgender rights; (c) inquiring into complaints and take independent action on violation of rights of transgender persons; (d) promoting awareness on transgender rights and relevant issues; (e) monitor the implementation of schemes etc.
+The National Commission has been tasked with (a) identifying laws, policies, programmes which are inconsistent with the statute; (b) coordinating activities of various departments on transgender rights; (c) inquiring into complaints and take independent action on violation of rights of transgender persons; (d) promoting awareness on transgender rights and relevant issues; (e) monitor the implementation of schemes etc.

 OFFENCES AND PENALTIES

-In case of offences committed by establishments, the Bill penalises the person in charge of the conduct of its business for committing any offence.
+In the case of offences committed by establishments, the Bill penalises the person in charge of the conduct of its business for committing any offence.
 Further, separate penalties have been prescribed in case of hate speech, both spoken and written, and for failure to provide information to the authorities under the statute.

 The Bill establishes a Special Transgender Rights Courts for speedy resolution of cases on any violation of rights of transgender persons under the statute.